ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/operational-support.md

+Operational Support
 ---

-title: "Operational Support"
-weight: 100
-description: "This section describes the design decisions associated with operational support for Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with operational support for Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Windows 10 and 11, and supporting management tools, offer various Standard Operating Environment (SOE) support features to enable support staff to access a machine remotely or provide users with the option to perform automated repairs.
 The following support components are available to support Windows 10 and 11: